ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 We encourage you to join and ask any questions you have about contributing.

 - [Zulip](https://classicpress.zulipchat.com/register/) - great for real-time chat, posting screenshots and asking questions about anything you're stuck on.
 Or just socializing.
-- [Petitions](https://forums.classicpress.net/c/governance/petitions/77) - for proposing new features or major changes for consideration by the community.
+- [GitHub issues](https://github.com/ClassicPress/ClassicPress/issues) - for proposing new features or major changes for consideration by the community.
-- [GitHub issues](https://github.com/ClassicPress/ClassicPress/issues) - for proposing or discussing bugfixes, or minor improvements.
-Generally it is a good idea to create a petition for anything that may take a significant amount of time or that may have backwards compatibility implications.
 - [Forums](https://forums.classicpress.net/) - for posting questions and searching for solutions.
-The forums are our most active community channel other than Slack.
+The forums are our most active community channel other than Zulip.

 ## Review criteria

-When evaluating bug fixes and other code changes in pull requests (_PRs_), we look for these things, ideally all of them:
+When evaluating bug fixes and other code changes in [pull requests](https://github.com/ClassicPress/ClassicPress/pulls) (_PRs_), we look for these things, ideally all of them:

 1. The change impacts or is likely to impact existing ClassicPress users.
 Otherwise, there are literally thousands of things we could look at, but we need to prioritize our development time.
-Right now the best tool we have for this is [petitions](https://forums.classicpress.net/c/governance/petitions/77).
 2. The change is not going to break backward compatibility, and has minimal effects on the existing plugin and theme ecosystem.
 A good way to evaluate the effects of a change on plugins or themes is to do a search on [wpdirectory](https://wpdirectory.net).
 (Major changes are also a possibility but require a planning effort around when and how they will be released, as well as agreement from the community per our [democratic process](https://www.classicpress.net/democracy/).)
 3. The change has automated tests.
 4. We understand the code change very well or can ask questions of someone who understands it very well.